 Hepatitis C virus (HCV) is highly transmissible and particularly endemic within difficult to access populations.
 Despite the advent of antiviral medications that eliminate the virus in a majority of people, difficult to access populations face many social and logistical hurdles that impacts access to specialists and effective treatment.
 The goal of these projects is to widen the reach for HCV eradication.

-For more information about the SEARCH Service, please download the following:
+For more information about the SEARCH Service

 Shared decision making (SDM) in chronic diseases enables and encourages patients to play an active role in the management of their health.
 Decision Aids (DAs) are tools developed for preparing patients for decision making about specific treatment choices and are used to promote SDM.
 This project will identify and assess preferences, challenges, and quality of life in patients with ulcerative colitis.